CZ-NIC/envelope/README.md

     ```
     * **mime**: Sets contents mime subtype: "**auto**" (default), "**html**" or "**plain**" for plain text.
         Maintype is always set to "text".
-        Set maintype to "text".
         If a line is longer than 1000 characters, makes the message be transferred safely by bytes (otherwise these non-standard long lines might cause a transferring SMTP server to include line breaks and redundant spaces that might break up ex: DKIM signature).
         In case of `Content-Type` header put to the message, **mime** section functionality **is skipped**.
         * **--mime SUBTYPE**
         * **.mime(subtype="auto", nl2br="auto")**